CODA’s Leadership team

 To reach members of our staff, please call our main number, 503-239-8400 or email using the form on our Contact Us page.

 For more than 35 years, Tim has worked with vulnerable and under-served populations, from incarcerated juveniles to homeless persons suffering from severe and persistent mental illness and substance use disorders.
 He has worked as a school teacher, direct-service worker, program director, research partner and state policymaker.
-He serves as an adjunct faculty member at Portland State University’s School of Social Work and is a Visiting Research Fellow in the Queen’s University School of Sociology, Social Policy and Social Work in Belfast, Northern Ireland.
+He has served as an adjunct faculty member at Portland State University’s School of Social Work and is a Visiting Research Fellow in the Queen’s University School of Social Sciences, Education and Social Work in Belfast, Northern Ireland.
 Tim joined CODA in 2002 and has served as a member of the Oregon Alcohol and Drug Policy Commission, as president of the Oregon Prevention Education and Recovery Association (OPERA), and as a member of the executive and steering committees of the National Institute on Drug Abuse Clinical Trials Network.
 Prior to joining CODA, Tim was director of the Division of Alcohol and Drug Abuse Prevention and Recovery for the State of New Hampshire Department of Health and Human Services.
 He received his Master of Social Work from University of Connecticut and his Master of Health Administration from Suffolk University in Boston.

 Eve Klein, MD

 Eve has provided clinical services at CODA since 2015, becoming Medical Director in 2016.
-She also serves as an Instructor in the Comprehensive Adult Neurology Clinic at Oregon Health & Science University where she teaches medical students and treats patients with chronic pain and other neurologic disorders.
+She also serves as an Instructor in the Comprehensive Adult Neurology Clinic at Oregon Health & Science University where she teaches medical students and treats patients with chronic pain and other neurological disorders.
 In addition to her neurology residency, Eve completed pain medicine and addiction medicine fellowships at OHSU.
 She practiced pain management in the Portland and Vancouver area for four years before joining the field of substance use disorders treatment.
 She received her undergraduate degree from Columbia University in the City of New York and her medical degree from the University of Massachusetts Medical School.

 Prior to becoming Deputy Director, Alison directed CODA’s Addiction Medicine Program.
 She has worked exclusively with under-served and indigent populations since moving to Multnomah County in 1999.
 Prior to joining us in 2010, Alison managed a psychiatric urgent-care clinic, where she worked with high-risk patients and supervised a multidisciplinary team of mental health and medical professionals.
 She studied Clinical Psychology at University of Montana and received her Master of Counseling from Pacific University.
 In 2016, Alison received her Graduate Certificate in Healthcare Management from OHSU.
 Her undergraduate degree is from University of Idaho.